 1.Your children, from birth to 7 years of age, are all catered for.
 And, permanent places are available.

-2. Your Child Care Service is available all year, between 9.00am-5.00pm.
-Including school holidays (but not public holidays).
+2. Your Child Care Service is available all year, including school holidays (but not public holidays).

 3. You have a choice of affordable long day or half day child care, occasional care, sessional care, and after school care.